danforth-restorative/danforth-restorative.com/_posts/2020-07-22-nonviolent-communication.md

 Dr. Rosenberg taught that whenever we're feeling anger, depression, guilt, or shame, we're thinking in a way that contributes to violence, a way of thinking designed to make us obedient to authority.

-OJ Harvey took samples of literature from around the world to discover how often language was used judging people's actions in this way, and then correlated that with measures of violence towards oneself and others, finding a high [correlation between the language of moralistic judgement and violence](https://archive.org/stream/conceptualsystem00harv/conceptualsystem00harv_djvu.txt).
+In his studies Marshall found, from the research of OJ Harvey, who took samples of literature from around the world, a high [correlation between the language of moralistic judgement and violence](https://archive.org/stream/conceptualsystem00harv/conceptualsystem00harv_djvu.txt).

-In contrast, Nonviolent communication focuses our attention on whether actions peoples actions are fulfilling our needs or not.
+In contrast, Nonviolent communication focuses our attention on whether actions are fulfilling our needs or not.
 Our own actions, and the actions of others.

 Instead of judging what people are, we make clear observations of whether their actions are fulfilling our needs.
 If our needs are not met, then we follow up our observation with a clear request of what would meet those needs.

 If our needs are met by their actions, we clearly communicate an appreciation of how our lives have been enriched.

 ## Components